janmejoysarkar/distortion_correction/README.md

 Run `distortion_correction.py` to generate 2k and 4k distortion maps.
 The maps are saved in `data/external`.

 ### Batch processing
-Use `distortion_batch_correction.py` to batch process multiple images parelelly.
+Use `distortion_batch_correction_interpolation.py` to batch process multiple images paralelly.
 Raw images or symlinks should be put in `data/raw`.
 Processed images will be saved in `processed/`

 NOTE: This is a multiprocessing module, which might use all available cores based on workload.

 ## Authors